 The live cultures, protein, and calcium in Greek yogurt make it an excellent substitution to butter or margarine in baking.
 You can replace the butter completely with equal amounts of Greek yogurt or replace 1 cup of butter with half a cup of Greek yogurt.
 Be sure to choose plain yogurt to keep the sugar content low

 Selecting the best ingredients available to you makes a huge difference in taste and flavor, making your baked goods even more satisfying.
 Instead of a generic chocolate chip, look for mini dark chocolate chips with a high cacao percentage.
 You’ll get more chips per bite without adding more to the batter.
 Replace vanilla extract with vanilla bean pods and ingredients like lemon juice, with fresh lemon juice and zest to add more depth to your baked goods.

 Are you new to baking and looking some healthier dessert recipes to try?
 Check out our curated selection of healthy recipes.
-Our vegan chocolate chip cookie and homemade nut milk make any holiday party, and Santa, healthier.
-Looking for a comforting, rustic dessert?
-Try our apple muffin or our cinnamon apple crepes.
+Our homemade almond milk makes any holiday party, and Santa, healthier.
 Got invited to a last-minute party?
 Arrive with a chocolate chia seed pudding.
 Or try adding peppermint or mint for a more festive touch!